sommerluk/roadpatternrendering/README.md

 }
 ```

 This code is based on Mapnik’s ability to render various lines for a single geometry – here starting with `b/`, `c/` and so on.
-For these lines, we use a dasharray that looks irregualar.
-Furhtermore, each of these dasharrays has a different length to make sure that we do not get a regular-looking pattern on long straight line geometries.
+For these lines, we use a dasharray that looks irregular.
+Furthermore, each of these dasharrays has a different length to make sure that we do not get a regular-looking pattern on long straight line geometries.
 The larger our normal road line is, the more dasharray lines we need.

 The code is available at `code05` and it renders like this: